 There are two options for treating these fractures.

 – Plaster cast / splint.
 The vast majority of fractures are stable and only require treatment in a cast.
 If the scaphoid is unstable, it can still be treated in a cast, but the chances of it not healing are higher than if the fracture is stable.

 – Surgical Repair (Internal fixation) of the scaphoid.
 In some circumstances, surgeons may recommend internal fixation of the bone.
-This is sometimes done through a wound of just a few mm, and sometimes a longer scar over the bone is needed.
-A wire is passed down the bone across the fracture and a special screw passed over the wire to fix the 2 parts of the bone together.
+This is sometimes done through a wound of just a few millimetres, and sometimes a longer scar over the bone is needed.
+A wire is passed down the bone across the fracture and a special screw passed over the wire to fix the two parts of the bone together.
 Passing a screw across the fracture turns the injury from an unstable injury into a stable injury, and this gives it a better chance of healing.

 Are there any complications of this injury?

 Non-union – Unfortunately, the risk of the fracture not healing is around 10-15%.
 Some non-unions are stable, and although the bone fails to heal, scar tissue still holds the bone ends together, with a good result.
 However, pain and loss of function are common if the non-union is unstable.
 Surgery is then usually recommended, although a small number of patients still have long term symptoms following surgery for non-union of the scaphoid.

 Read more about Scaphoid Non-Union here.

 Avascular Necrosis – Avascular necrosis or AVN is the name given when the blood supply to the scaphoid bone fails.
 The scaphoid usually does not heal, and surgery may be recommended when this happens.
 AVN has a strong association with smoking.

 Arthritis – The term arthritis is used when the normal joint lining (articular cartilage) becomes damaged or worn.